aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

       >**Note** if you encounter an error stating **Another version of the product is already installed**, then complete the following steps: Go to **Control Panel > Programs > Programs and Features** Right-click on the **Teams Machine-Wide Installer** program and select **Uninstall**.
 Proceed with removal of the program, and rerun step 13 above.

-14. Within the Remote Desktop session to **az140-25-vm0**, start the **Windows PowerShell ISE** as Administrator and, from the **Administrator: Windows PowerShell ISE** console, run the following to install Microsoft Edge Chromium (for learning purposes, since Edge is already present on the image used for this lab).:
+14. Within the Bastion session to **az140-25-vm0**, start the **Windows PowerShell ISE** as Administrator and, from the **Administrator: Windows PowerShell ISE** console, run the following to install Microsoft Edge Chromium (for learning purposes, since Edge is already present on the image used for this lab).:

       ```powershell
       Start-BitsTransfer -Source "https://aka.ms/edge-msi" -Destination 'C:\Allfiles\Labs\02\MicrosoftEdgeEnterpriseX64.msi'